peteroupc/peteroupc.github.io/randomgendoc.md

      |  exponential(self, lamda=1.0)
      |
      |  exprandfill(self, a, bits)
-     |      Fills the unsampled bits of the given exponential random number
+     |      Fills the unsampled bits of the given exponential random variate
      |      'a' as necessary to make a number whose fractional part
      |      has 'bits' many bits.
 If the number's fractional part already has
      |      that many bits or more, the number is rounded using the round-to-nearest,